EXTRAMURAL FELLOWSHIP SUPPORT for RBHS-BASED Ph.D. STUDENTS

 3) A panel of graduate students and their PIs who have successfully obtained NIH, NSF, AHA, and NJ Commission funding talks about the application process and what made their proposal successful.

-To watch the recording of the workshop from September 17, 2021, click here
+To watch the recording of the recent workshop on Fellowship Applications, click here